plausible/website/_articles/cloudflare-web-analytics-vs-plausible-analytics.md

 Plausible Analytics filters out the bots and we don't use any type of data sampling at all so all the stats in your dashboard show 100% accurate data of what happens on your site.
 No data sampling means that you can make your decisions based on 100% accurate real-world stats.

-## Cloudflare limits you to one website only

-You can only add one domain name or one website to your Cloudflare Web Analytics account.
-They have announced that they plan to "add support for multiple analytics properties per account" but this is not currently the case.
+## The number of sites

+Cloudflare Web Analytics launched with a limit of one domain name per account.
+They have recently extended that to ten sites and it's possible to increase that [even further](https://developers.cloudflare.com/analytics/faq#can-i-track-more-than-one-website-with-web-analytics):

+> Right now there's a soft limit of 10 sites per account, but that can be adjusted by contacting Cloudflare support.

 Plausible Analytics doesn't have any limits on the number of websites you can add to your account.
 Add as many websites as you want and get access to all of them from the same account.
-Free of charge.
+First 20 websites are included free of charge in any subscription plan.

 ## Cloudflare limits you to 15 items on any report